 2. Disagreeing on the goals of the partnership

 At the end of the day, if you can’t agree on what constitutes a successful strategic partnership, there’s no way that you’re going to create one!
 And although you might think that it would be natural to discuss common goals during the negotiation period, this often gets overlooked in the rush to complete the deal.
 In fact, according to a McKinsey & Company study, 35% of managers cited alignment on objectives as a missing factor in failed joint venture partnerships.

-One excellent example of a partnership that’s failed because of a lack of clear goals is Motorola and Cisco’s joint venture – Spectrapoint Wireless.
+One excellent example of a joint venture that’s failed because of a lack of clear goals is Motorola and Cisco’s joint venture – Spectrapoint Wireless.
 The partners agreed to spend $1 billion to become leaders in fixed wireless services, but the partnership was called off after just one year because there was nobody to sell to.
 This is a classic example of a partnership that placed ambition ahead of realistic, achievable goals.

 Objectives should be SMART (specific, measurable, attainable, relevant and time-bound) so that you can easily agree upon whether you’ve achieved them without relying on subjective judgments.
 Just a few examples of useful measurables include: reach, engagement, actions taken, sales, time, cost, referrals and revenue.

 Some benefits, like awareness, product improvements and user experience aren’t as quantifiable as others.
 So, be prepared to get creative and collaborate to find ways of measuring them.